Timely Viticulture Timeline: Mid Season, Pre-Harvest, and Harvest

 • There need to be multiple (5-10) adults per vine before you reach a threshold to manage.

 • Penn State Extension has been testing insecticides for efficacy.
-There are a number of effective insecticides, with various REIs and PHIs.
-For a list of potential insecticides, please go to: https://extension.psu.edu/spotted-lanternfly-management-in-vineyards
+They are relatively easy to kill, and there are a number of effective insecticides, with various REIs and PHIs, which afford many options based on cultivar development stages.
+For a list of potential insecticides, please go to https://extension.psu.edu/spotted-lanternfly-management-in- vineyards.

-• When populations are high in August, use residual activity and longer PHI now until you get close to harvest, then switch to the knockdown and shorter PHI materials during harvest.
+• If populations are high in August, use residual activity and longer PHI now until you get close to harvest, then switch to the knockdown and shorter PHI materials during harvest.
 Utilize the long residual activity (and long PHI) materials after harvest for sustained control.
-As always follow the label and rotate chemical classes appropriately.
+As always, follow the label and rotate chemical classes appropriately.

-• Again, the majority of an SLF population within a vineyard is typically observed within the first 50 feet of the vineyard edge, so only spot treatments are typically needed.
+• Again, the majority of the SLF population within a vineyard is typically observed within the first 50 feet of the vineyard edge, so only spot treatments are typically needed.

 • Neem oil and insecticidal soap can provide some control, but soaps do not appear to control adults.

-• Application of insecticides may kill SLF within the vineyard, but be aware that reinfestation of SLF from the surrounding woodlot is possible.
+• Application of insecticides may kill SLF within the vineyard, but be aware that reinfestation of SLF from the surrounding woodlots is likely.

 Population Management Utilizing Tree Wraps/Banding